Updates Palau’s Protected Areas Network Act (2003)

 The Protected Areas Network Act demonstrates that it is possible to successfully integrate traditional management systems with modern legislation, providing this is carried out with high community participation.
 Region wide initiatives have been established on the success of Palau’s PAN Act: Micronesia Challenge, Caribbean Challenge, Western Indian Ocean Challenge, which illustrates the scalability of the ecosystem-based based approach.

 The development of a standardised monitoring protocol is being adopted by neighbouring countries and the Micronesia Challenge.
 In 2006, the states of Micronesia (Palau, Federated States of Micronesia, Marshall Islands, Guam and Northern Marianas Islands), announced the Micronesia Challenge at the CBD COP8, under which they pledged to protect 30 per cent of their near-shore waters by 2020.
-Creation of (so far) 35 protected areas with a goal of protecting 30% of the near shore marine resources and 20% of the terrestrial environment by 2020
+Creation of (so far) 35 protected areas with a goal of protecting 30% of the near shore marine resources and 20% of the terrestrial environment by 2020.

-Recent scientific research indicates that fish biomass is significantly higher and the habitat diversity is greater than in non-protected areas with the potential to overflow into nearby fished areas, thanks to Palau`s initiative to protect its ocean.
+Research conducted by the Palau International Coral Reef Center indicates that fish biomass is significantly higher and the habitat diversity is greater than in non-protected areas with the potential to overflow into nearby fished areas, thanks to Palau`s initiative to protect its ocean.

 Potential as a Transferable Model